Society for Commercial Archeology

-The Society for Commercial Archeology is the oldest national organization devoted to the study of buildings, artifacts, structures, signs, and symbols of the 20th-century Commercial culture.
+The Society for Commercial Archeology (SDA) is an American organization that is the oldest national organization devoted to the study of buildings, artifacts, structures, signs, and symbols of the 20th-century Commercial culture.
+It was founded in 1977.
 The SCA activities include publications, conferences, and tours to help preserve, document, architecture of the 20th century, including diners, highways, gas stations, drive-in theaters, bus stations, tourist courts, neon signs.
+One of the organization's early successes was the 1983 restoration, to working order, of the Boston Citgo sign, an effort led by SCA member Arthur Krim.